berneout/authors-certificate/DCO-1.1-Annotated.md

 are original work.

 This reflects a somewhat more basic difference between Kernel Flow and GitHub Flow.
-DCO is partially concerned about code provenance for code that comes in from outside the kernel project, but also mightily concerned with how that code then bounces around among kernel subsystem and other maintainers, gathering sign-offs until it is eventually merged
+DCO is partially concerned with code provenance for code that comes in from outside the kernel project, but also mightily concerned with how that code then bounces around among kernel subsystem and other maintainers, gathering sign-offs until it is eventually merged